Chieze-Franklin/todo/README.md

 You can create a task by describing your task and pressing the `Enter` key.

+### Create Tasks using AI

+To partake in the ongoing AI craze (or abuse) that is sweeping our industry, I added a little AI support.

-Alternatively, you can hit the "sparkles" button to allow our AI create a task for you using your description.
+You can hit the "sparkles" button to allow our AI create a task for you using your description.
+The AI will attempt to create a task with an appropriate title, description, priority, progress, deadline, etc.

 ### Group Tasks